YorkU4K2021-TrafficFlow/model/README.md

 	_I also recommend getting a text editor, I use vim;_ `apt-get install vim`

-4. Outside the docker container, run;
+4. Outside the docker container (i.e in a regular shell instance, not the one we started in step 2), run;
 `docker cp ./example/ tf141:/home/`

-5. Back inside the docker;
+5. Back inside the docker (step 2's shell);
 `mv ../home/example ~ && cd example`

 `pip install -r requirements.txt`